-A study by Authority Nutrition shows that you should consume at least 2 liters of water daily, so the backpack’s allowance for storage of a hydration system comes in handy.
-Best of all, the Backcountry Hauler has a flip-down seat for you to comfortably take a load off your feet for a few minutes while keeping the backpack on.
+The National Academies of Sciences, Engineering, and Medicine recommend that men should consume at least 3.7 liters and women 2.7 liters of water daily, so the backpack’s allowance for storage of a hydration system comes in handy.
+Best of all, the Backcountry Hauler has a flip-down seat that is accessed without unpacking any gear.
+Take a load off your feet comfortably and quickly, on and off the trail.

 3. Bring Along Lightweight Backpacking Gear